Restricted Giving: The Legal Requirements Nonprofits Should Consider Before Accepting Restricted Donations

 Heather DeBlanc is a partner in the Los Angeles office of Liebert Cassidy Whitmore and advises nonprofit clients on corporate governance issues, bylaws, articles of incorporation, best practices for maintaining tax-exempt status, business contracts, grant agreements, and donations, fundraising and endowments.

-Casey Williams is an employment litigator and nonprofit business attorney, based in Liebert Cassidy Whitmore’s San Francisco office.
-Her practice is focused on helping mission-driven organizations achieve their goals while staying compliant and working through complex disputes.
+Casey Williams is an attorney with Liebert Cassidy Whitmore, working solely with nonprofits on employment, governance, and business matters.
+Based in the San Francisco office, her practice is focused on helping mission-driven organizations achieve their goals while staying compliant and working through complex disputes.

 Victoria M. Gómez Philips is an associate in the Los Angeles office of Liebert Cassidy Whitmore.
 Victoria advises clients on business and transactional matters, including legal and business risks concerning strategic partnerships, contracts, employment, operations, and company policies.